rackerlabs/support-how-to/content/how-to/cloud-networks/requesting-additional-ipv4-addresses-for-cloud-servers/index.md

 ---
 permalink: requesting-additional-ipv4-addresses-for-cloud-servers
-audit_date:
+audit_date: '2021-05-10'
 title: Requesting additional IPv4 addresses for Cloud Servers
 type: article
 created_date: '2011-08-08'
 created_by: Rackspace Support
-last_modified_date: '2020-12-15'
+last_modified_date: '2021-05-10'
 last_modified_by: Rose Morales
 product: Cloud Networks
 product_url: cloud-networks
 ---

 Rackspace offers the ability to add IPv4 addresses to cloud servers for a fee.
-If you want to obtain an additional IPv4 address for your server, you must open a ticket through the Support section of the Cloud Control Panel to get policy information and approval.
+If you want to obtain and extra IPv4 address for your server, you must open a ticket through the Support section of the Cloud Control Panel to get policy information and approval.
 Before opening a ticket, read this article for necessary information and alternatives.

 ### Conditions

-Because of the global shortage of IPv4 address space, Rackspace currently offers additional IPv4 addresses for only the following purposes:
+Because of the global shortage of IPv4 address space, Rackspace offers IPv4 addresses for the following purposes:

-- SSL on cloud servers
+- Cloud server SSL's
-- NAT (Network Address Translation) on a Brocade Vyatta vRouter or a Fortinet Firewall
+- NAT (Network Address Translation) on a Fortinet Fortigate Firewall

-**Note:** You can allocate no more than five additional IPv4 addresses to a single cloud server or Brocade Vyatta vRouter.
-Thus each cloud server or Brocade Vyatta vRouter has a maximum capacity of six IPv4 addresses, including the originally assigned public IPv4 address.
+**Note:** Each cloud server or Fortinet Fortigate has a maximum capacity of 5 IPv4 addresses, including the originally assigned public IPv4 address.

 ### Pricing

-The rates for additional IPv4 addresses vary by region.
+Rates for additional IPv4 addresses vary by region.
 Discuss rates for your region with the Support team during your setup.

-### Information needed for additional IPv4 addresses
+### Information needed

-After approval for an additional IPv4 address, you should provide the following information.
+After approval for an IPv4 address, you should provide the following information.

 #### Cloud servers